roovo/obsidian-card-board/README.md

 ### Board Filters
 You can filter which tasks appear on each board in the board settings.
-There are 3 types of filter you can use: file, path, and #tags (which includes front matter tags).
+There are 3 types of filter you can use: file, path, and #tags (which includes tags in note properties).
 You can use any combination of these on a per-board basis.

 You can also: